hahahahaiamdax/bridgeX-evaluation/README.md

 ## slots statistics
 We evaluate BridgeX's costs of data/token migration between L1/L2 blockchains for different businesses: ERC20, Auction, and Member, and the business code (i.e., smart contract) is in the "contracts" folder.

 To reproduce the evaluation results of BridgeX, you can deploy the three contracts locally and send transactions to call the corresponding function of the contracts.
 Subsequently, you can use an IDE (such as Remix IDE) to view and count the number of contract slots created/updated due to these transactions.
-Finally, you can multiply the number of slots by the corresponding universal state interoperation cost to obtain the cost data of BridgeX.
+Finally, you can multiply the number of slots by the corresponding universal state interoperation cost (21,900 gas per new slot; 6903 gas per existing slot) to obtain the cost data of BridgeX.

 For convenience, we have completed the above steps on the testnet so that you can directly view the statistics of slots.
 We deployed the three contracts: ERC20, auction, and member on the Sepolia testnet.
 The contract addresses are: